MicrosoftDocs/power-automate-docs/flow-docs/error-checker.md

 ---
 title: Find and fix errors with the Microsoft Flow checker | Microsoft Docs
-description: Find and fix errors quickly with the Microsoft Flow checker.
+description: Find and fix errors and warnings quickly with the Microsoft Flow checker.
 services: ''
 suite: flow
 documentationcenter: na